Sherin-Chacko/MODULE-14-CITIBIKE/README.md

 ## 1) OVERVIEW OF THE STATISTICAL ANALYSIS:

+August 2019 Citibike data from NYC was reviewed by looking at geographical data as well as data disaggregated by user types and genders to determine if it would be a good investment for Des Moines.
 Des Moines requested data for a business proposal.
-August 2019 Citibike data from NYC was reviewed by looking at geographical data as well as data disaggregated by user types and genders to determine if it would be a good investment for Des Moines.
-Other data points include usage durations, peak usage times, and the key target market.
+Other data factors include usage durations, peak usage times and the key target market.

 The purpose is to: